Bottle oven: Operation

-A bottle oven would be fired once a week.
+A bottle oven would typically be fired once a week.
 The fires were set in each of the firemouths by the firemen.
 Once alight the kiln would be heated slowly as the moisture was burned out of the clay, this was known as "smoking".
 Then the kiln would be taken to full temperature, and kept there for three hours then allowed to cool.
 A biscuit firing took three days and a glost firing took two days.
 After 48 hours the kiln had cooled sufficiently to be drawn by the placers, and the wares checked.
 The placers' earnings were dependent on the success of the firing.

 Each firing would use 14 tons (13 tonnes) of coal.
 It was very energy inefficient, a 1937 British Pottery Manufactures Federation publication stated that in an updraught oven only 11% of the energy produced by burning the coal heated the saggers and the pottery they contained.
 Coal burning is a very dirty process; the smoke from a bottle kiln would eddy around the kiln top, and curl down to ground level either into the yard of the pot bank or into the streets and houses around.